AlienRecall/webserv/README.md

 HTTP is one of the most used protocols on the internet.
 Knowing its arcane will be useful, even if you won’t be working on a website.
 ## Prerequisites
-As we choose to use epoll, our webserv require a linux OS to work, so you can use docker or run this project locally if you have linux
+As we choose to use epoll, our webserv requires a linux OS to work, so you can use docker or run this project locally if you have linux
  - [Docker](https://docs.docker.com/engine/install/)
+ - Any linux port, we used ubuntu:latest docker image

 ## Installation